How to Quickly Set Up A Diversified Low-Fee ETF Investment Portfolio

 RBF2010

-FIXED INCOME Guaranteed Investment Certificates Canadian none none Currently about 5% for a 1 year term and (Actually lower) about 4.3% for a 5 year term.
+FIXED INCOME (Interest is fully taxed like wages) Guaranteed Investment Certificates Canadian none none Currently about 5.6% for a 1 year term and about 5.1% for a 5 year term.
 Smaller banks and credit unions may be higher. very low to no risk Normally 15 to 50% divided equally between short, medium and long term.
 Short-term bonds could be used in place of GICs.
 But GICs can be a good choice also.

-Long Term Bonds (Average maturity about 23 years) Canadian XLB 0.20% 4.0% medium Higher risk of loss in value if interest rates rise
+Long Term Bonds (Average maturity about 23 years) Canadian XLB 0.20% 4.9% yield to maturity medium Higher risk of loss in value if interest rates rise

-Rest of Developed World Common Rest of World VIU or VI hedged to Canadian dollars 0.23% 2.8% high 0 to 15% Equities excluding U.S.A and Canada
+Rest of Developed World Common Rest of World ex North America VIU or VI hedged to Canadian dollars 0.23% 2.9% high 0 to 15% Equities excluding U.S.A and Canada

-Preferred shares Canadian CPD 0.50% (high fee) 5.2% medium 0 to 15% Consider using in taxable accounts in place of some fixed income
+Preferred shares (can be very tax efficient in many cases) Canadian CPD 0.50% (high fee) 6.3% medium 0 to 15% Consider using in taxable accounts in place of some fixed income

 There are hundreds of Exchange-Traded-Funds to choose from.
 The above table provides a possible basic diversified low-cost Balanced Exchanged Traded Fund portfolio for Canadians.
 This approach implicitly trusts that markets are efficient and does not reflect any judgement regarding the relative attractiveness of any particular country or asset class or any judgement regarding the timing of when to invest.
 (And if you invest monthly during your working career, timing is really not an issue.)